AGAMEN0M/MMD-Collection/README.md

 # MMD-Collection
-This tool facilitates the use of [MMD](https://learnmmd.com/downloads/) models in Unity, as well as custom Shaders for this purpose.
+This tool facilitates the use of [MMD](https://learnmmd.com/downloads/) (Miku Miku Dance) models in Unity, as well as custom Shaders for this purpose.

 # Compatibility
 - [Unity 2022.3.40f1](https://unity.com/pt/releases/editor/whats-new/2022.3.40#notes)